ca1vin-h/usf-class-seat-finder/README.md

 ### Optional Arguments

+-   **`-test`** (bool): Run the script in test mode.
+When this flag is present, the script will include all sections, even if they are full.
+This is useful for verifying that the script is checking the correct sections and the discord webhook is correct.
 -   **`-campus`** (str): The campus name (e.g., `Tampa`).
 If provided, the search will be restricted to this campus.
 Default is `None`.
 -   **`-allow_online`** (str): Allow online courses (`T` or `F`).
 If set to `T`, online courses will be included in the search results.
 If `F`, online courses will be excluded.
 Default is `None`.
 -   **`-require_online`** (str): Require online courses (`T` or `F`).
 If set to `T`, only online courses will be included.
 Default is `None`.
 -   **`-crn`** (list of str): List of CRNs to search for (e.g., `91412 91413 91414`).
 If specified, the script will check availability for these specific CRNs.
 Default is an empty list.

 ## Examples

+### Test Mode:

+`python classFinder.py -webhook https://discord.com/api/webhooks/your_webhook -semester 202408 -subject ECO -course_num 3203 -test`

 ### Basic Search: